 It was a John Doe summons that started the investigation which ultimately lead to the record $780 million fine against UBS in 2009.
+(More on that below including how one whistleblower received a $104 million whistleblower reward.)
 UBS isn’t the only bank to have received a John Doe summons, however.
 HSBC and several other banks are widely believed to have received one or more such information requests.

-Earlier this spring a federal judge in San Francisco approved a John Doe summons seeking information from FirstCaribbean International Bank.
-Unlike UBS and HSBC, which have branches in the United States, FCIB has no property or locations in the U.S. Without a physical presence in the U.S., the court could find itself without jurisdiction to enforce the summons.
+Buoyed by their early successes, in 2013 a federal judge in San Francisco approved a John Doe summons seeking information from FirstCaribbean International Bank.
+Unlike prior John Doe bank summonses, FCIB had no property or locations in the U.S. Without a physical presence in the U.S., the court could find itself without jurisdiction to enforce the summons.
 In a novel twist, the IRS served the summons on Wells Fargo which served as a correspondent bank for FCIB.
 By targeting Wells Fargo, the IRS was able to track wires and transfers from the U.S. to FCIB.

 The IRS is mining data from the various amnesty programs such as the current Offshore Voluntary Disclosure Program to use in its enforcement efforts.
 If a few people come forward through the amnesty program and identify a particular bank where they kept accounts, the IRS has sufficient information to seek a John Doe summons.

-Clearly, some countries will never participate in FATCA.
-The IRS has proven ability to find hidden accounts anywhere, however.
+The IRS has proven its ability to find hidden accounts anywhere.
 One of its most powerful tools is the John Doe summons.
 As the FirstCarribean International Bank summons proves, the IRS can now reach foreign banks with no ties to the United States by simply targeting their correspondent relationships.

 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney – client privilege and kept in strict confidence.

 Need more information about unreported foreign accounts?
-Our Due Diligence blog has a search engine located in the upper right hand corner.
-Our website also has an article titled FBAR 101 – Critical Information for FBAR Filers which may answer many of your questions.
+Our website has an article titled FBAR 101 – Critical Information for FBAR Filers which may answer many of your questions.